discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Improving Further">

-Once you are comfortable with the above steps, you will have grasped most of the rotation.
+Once you are comfortable with the above steps, you will have the general concept down.
 Additional tips can be found on the advanced page if you wish to improve further.

 For now, try to: